railsbridge/teachingkids/README.md

 Change log
 ----------
-May 31st, 2009: Added the link to Sarah Allen's field report.
+May 31st, 2009: Added the link to Sarah Allen's field report and a little game (Which is correct?)
 May 16th, 2009: Uploaded the resource of first lesson.